These are replacements/additions that work with our Route-R-Joint System. They do not work independently of the fixture.

-Make high precision joints for drawers, boxes, and furniture easier than ever with the Woodline USA Route-R-Joint System.
-Half blind, Through, Keys and even Heart shaped dovetails are simple to create using the new Route-R-Joint system.
+Make high-precision joints for drawers, boxes, and furniture easier than ever with the Woodline USA Route-R-Joint System.
+Keys, Arrows, and even Heart-shaped dovetails are simple to create using the new Route-R-Joint system.

-Interchangeable guide templates allow switching from heart-shaped joints to dovetails in less time than takes to change a router bit.
+Interchangeable guide templates allow switching shapes in less time than takes to change a router bit.
 From amateur woodworkers to skilled professional craftsmen will appreciate and enjoy the simplicity of use, safety, and ease of the Route-R-Joint System.

 No complicated setups, no re-learning complicated setups.
 Simply put the bit in the jig and PRESTO!
 Perfect Joints Every Time.

 ROUTE R JOINT TEMPLATES

 I own the Route-R-Joint system, but am having trouble using with 3/8" wood, as all the template cuts are larger than that.
 Do you have any smaller templates, or am I doing something wrong?

 The minimum thickness will vary with the joint selected.
 If a joint is desired to be half blind then the board cut vertically must be large enough to conceal the joint.
 An example of this is the Heart Joint.
 The piece cut lying down can be as thin as veneer but the piece cut using the vertical fence must be ¾” thick to completely enclose the joint.
 The height of the joint profile with determine the necessary thickness for a half blind joint.